Contact your insurer and try to resolve the problem with your insurer directly.

 If you seek medical or hospital treatment while studying in Australia, you should contact your insurer before agreeing to treatment to check whether:

-The process for submitting a claim to an insurer depends on the particular insurer.
-We recommend you check with your insurer for details about the process they use.
+The process for submitting a claim to an insurer depends on the insurer.
+We recommend you check with your insurer for details of its process.

 The cost of your Overseas Student Health Cover (OSHC) depends on: